Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Experiments and Results

-For the unsupervised methods (\ac{FBP}, TV, \ac{DIP}+TV), the hyperparameters (frequency scaling in \ac{FBP} and regularisation parameter in TV and \ac{DIP}+TV) are selected to maximise the PSNR on a subset with 5 images. \ac{DIP}+TV adopts a U-Net architecture proposed in \cite{baguer2020computed} (accessible in the DIVal library \cite{leuschner2019}), \ie a 5-scale U-Net without skip connections for the Ellipses dataset, and 6-scale U-Net with skip connections only at the last two scales for the LodoFanB dataset.
-For both architectures, the number of channels is set to 128 at every scale.
-In Table \ref{tab:tab1}, we report the number of parameters used for the LodoFanB dataset.
+For all the unsupervised methods (\ac{FBP}, TV, \ac{DIP}+TV), the hyperparameters (frequency scaling in \ac{FBP} and regularisation parameter in TV and \ac{DIP}+TV) are selected to maximise the PSNR on a subset of the dataset consisting of 5 images. \ac{DIP}+TV adopts a U-Net architecture proposed in \cite{baguer2020computed} (accessible in the DIVal library \cite{leuschner2019}): a 5-scale U-Net without skip connections for the Ellipses dataset, and a 6-scale U-Net with skip connections only at the last two scales for FoamFanB and LoDoFanB datasets.
+For both architectures the number of channels is set to 128 at every scale.
+In Table \ref{tab:tab1} we report the number of parameters used for the LoDoFanB dataset.

-All learned reconstruction methods were trained until convergence on the Ellipses dataset. \ac{FBP}+U-Net implements a down-sized U-Net architecture with 4 scales and skip connections at each scale. \ac{LGD} is implemented as in \cite{adler2018learned}, where the weights of the reconstructor are not shared across the iterates, and the number $K$ of unrolled iterations is set to $K=5$. \ac{LPD} follows the implementation in \cite{adler2018learned}.
-We train \ac{FBP}+U-Net, \ac{LGD} and \ac{LPD} by minimising the loss in \eqref{eqn:empiricalLoss} using the Adam optimiser and a learning rate schedule according to cosine annealing \cite{loshchilov2016sgdr}. \ac{BDGD} uses a multi-scale convolutional architecture (cf. Fig. \ref{fig:diagram}), with $K = 3$ unrolled iterations.
-Furthermore, the \ac{UKT} phase is initialised with parameters $(\psi\ast, \theta^\ast_{\rm d})$, which are obtained at the end of the supervised training on the Ellipses dataset. $T=10$ Monte Carlo samples are used to reconstruct each image, and to compute uncertainty estimates.
-The implementation will be made public on GitHub.
+All learned reconstruction methods were trained until convergence on the Ellipses dataset. \ac{FBP}+U-Net implements a down-sized U-Net architecture with 4 scales and skip connections at each scale. \ac{LGD} is implemented as in \cite{adler2018learned}, where the parameters of the reconstructor are not shared across the iterates, and we use $K=10$ unrolled iterations. \ac{LPD} follows the implementation in \cite{adler2018learned}.
+We train \ac{FBP}+U-Net, \ac{LGD} and \ac{LPD} by minimising the loss in \eqref{eqn:empiricalLoss} using the Adam optimiser and a learning rate schedule according to cosine annealing \cite{loshchilov2016sgdr}.
+All models are trained for 30 epochs. \ac{BDGD} uses a multi-scale convolutional architecture (cf. Fig.~\ref{fig:diagram}), with $K = 3$ unrolled iterations.
+Furthermore, the \ac{UKT} phase is initialised with parameters $(\psi\ast, \theta^\ast_{\rm d})$, which are obtained at the end of the supervised training on the Ellipses dataset.
+For the FoamFanB dataset, the regularisation parameter $\gamma$ is set to $5\cdot 10^{-5}$ for the low-dose setting and to $1\cdot 10^{-4}$ for the sparse-view setting.
+Analogously, for the LoDoFanB dataset, the regularisation parameter $\gamma$ is set to $1\cdot 10^{-4}$ for the low-dose setting and to $5\cdot 10^{-4}$ for the sparse-view setting.
+On both datasets, $\beta$ is set to $1\cdot 10^{-4}$ for both settings. $T=10$ Monte Carlo samples are used to reconstruct the point estimate, and to compute the associated uncertainty estimates.
+A Pytorch implementation of the proposed approach is publicly available at \url{https://github.com/rb876/unsupervised_knowledge_transfer} to reproduce the numerical experiments.